Skills + CLI

 1. Recall prior decisions and patterns for the module under review

-2. Review the code against known specs and conventions
+2. Review the code against known conventions and prior recall context

 3. Remember any new patterns, anti-patterns, or decisions discovered